azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 All of the major operations on a hash map involve a given key.
 Given that key, a hash map implementation will:

-1. Apply the hash function to that given key, to transform the key into an hash value (aka a natural number, aka a non-negative integer).
+1. Apply the hash function to that given key, to transform the key into an hash value.
 2. Use that hash value and other factors, such as the backing array's size, to compute an index into the backing array.
 3. Index into the array with that index to either:
    - Insert a value there (insert).